POWER FACTOR SURCHARGE

 Power Factor Capacitors

-Power factor surcharge is applied by KPLC when monthly average power factor value is below 0.9.
-Power factor refers to the ability of an electrical equipment to convert electrical current into useful work such as heat, light, mechanical motion…etc. To use electrical power efficiently systems should draw mostly real power, measured in kilowatts (kW), from the grid.
+Power factor surcharge is applied by Kenya Power & Lighting Company (KPLC) when monthly average power factor value is below 0.9.
+Value of power factor refers to the ability of an electrical equipment to convert electrical current into useful work such as heat, light, mechanical motion…etc. To use electrical power efficiently systems should draw mostly real power, measured in kilowatts (kW), from the grid.
 If an equipment draws too much reactive power, measured in kilovolt-amperes-reactive (kVAR), it can’t perform work as efficiently and limits the capacity of power lines to deliver real power and quality voltage to customers.

 The total power a facility draws, also known apparent power, is the square root of the sum of the squares of real and reactive powers.
 The ratio of real power (kW) to total power (kVA) is called power factor (pf), and the equipment is performing best when that ratio is between 90% and 100% (0.9 to 1)